mbaumer/us_hep_funding/docs/_states/VA.md

 [Back to top](#top)
 ## VA-06 -- Rep. Ben Cline (R) -- [Wikipedia](https://en.wikipedia.org/wiki/VA-06)
 ### Committees
-Ben Cline is the #8 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Ben Cline is the #8 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```